 The Hong Kong West Kowloon Railway Station is built for high-speed service between Hong Kong and Chinese mainland.
-High speed service opened on September 23, 2018.
-Now Hong Kong is connected directly to at least 44 cities in Chinese mainland by high-speed trains.
+High-speed service started on September 23, 2018, but was temporarily halted from 2020 to 2022 due to the Covid-19.
+As of January 15, the service has resumed.
+Now Hong Kong is connected directly to 66 train stations in Chinese mainland by high-speed trains.

-West Kowloon Station is the south terminus of the Guangzhou–Shenzhen–Hong Kong Express Rail Link (XRL).
-This station is in West Kowloon and adjacent to metro stations of Kowloon and Austin.
+West Kowloon Station is the southern terminus of the Guangzhou–Shenzhen–Hong Kong Express Rail Link (XRL).
+This station is in West Kowloon and adjacent to the metro stations of Kowloon and Austin.
 So it is now the major travel hub in the Kowloon area for both China travel and internal transportation.

 It is the world's largest underground train station and has won international design awards.
-For travelers, it is now the fastest way to travel between Hong Kong and much of China within an easy day's travel time.
+For travelers, it is now the fastest way to travel between Hong Kong and many of China's cities within an easy day's travel time.
 Those wishing convenient travel to and from southeastern China and international locations can now utilize the bullet train, the MTR, and Kong Kong International Airport.

 - Chinese: 香港西九龙火车站